thorimur/queueboard-core/Infra robustness ideas.md

 ## Robustness ideas for my infrastructure

+data integrity check: awaiting-CI label but no running CI

+data integrity check: do a deep comparison of the files
+- all key data exposed to the webpage (perhaps generate a big table of everything twice and just diff things?)
+- compare CI state (if possible)

 - avoid push races/conflicts
   - unracying: fix the inherent race between the two workflows, as well as I can
   - make pushing more resilient: add automatic conflict resolution